 A study of households (rich and poor) in the Masvingo Province in southeastern Zimbabwe provides a good example of how agricultural income complements wild income and how it compares with other income sources such as wages and remittances.
-Agricultural income—from crops and home gardens—contributed 30 percent of total household income (cash and subsistence income combined).
-Livestock rearing—a modified form of agriculture that relies on wild forage—contributed another 21 percent.
-Wild products from woodlands contributed 15 percent.
-Together, these elements of environmental income sum to 66 percent of total income.
+Agricultural income—from crops and home gardens—contributed 30% of total household income (cash and subsistence income combined).
+Livestock rearing—a modified form of agriculture that relies on wild forage—contributed another 21%.
+Wild products from woodlands contributed 15%.
+Together, these elements of environmental income sum to 66% of total income.
 In other words, goods and services from ecosystems contribute twothirds of family incomes in rural Zimbabwe.
-The remaining 34 percent came from wage labor, income from home industries, and remittances.
-For the poorest of these rural households, dependence on these different kinds of environmental income is even higher, providing a full 70 percent of total income when combined.
+The remaining 34% came from wage labor, income from home industries, and remittances.
+For the poorest of these rural households, dependence on these different kinds of environmental income is even higher, providing a full 70%t of total income when combined.

 From collection: Pro-poor Growth and Natural Resources – The Economics and Politics